saksham-jain/Lock-Unlock-Laptop-PC-Screen-Using-Face-Recognition/README.md

 ## Requirements :
 * Webcam and requisite hardware to run Python 3.6.
-* Python Modules - OpenCV, Numpy, PIL(Python Image Library).
+* Python Modules - OpenCV, Numpy, PIL(Python Image Library),pyautogui(Used to operate mouse and keyboard using python script).
 * Windows Task Sheduler must be working.

 Program has been divided into three Script :